 - High blood pressure.
 Taking blond psyllium by mouth, alone or in combination with soy protein, seems to lower blood pressure in adults.

-- Irritable bowel syndrome (IBS).
+- A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
 While not all studies agree, there is evidence that blond psyllium seed husk can relieve constipation and improve abdominal pain, diarrhea, and overall well-being.
 It may take up to four weeks of treatment to get the best results.

 - Obesity.
 While not all studies agree, there is early evidence that blond psyllium might reduce body weight and appetite in people who are overweight or obese.